a6patch/gsutest/README.md

 6) Normally a build and deployment could be done in a pipeline using GitHub Actions.
 I am just running this locally by hand to simplify the process.
 My AWS credentials are configured using the normal ~/.aws location.

-To install an test this, clone the repo:
+To install and test this, clone the repo:
 ```
 git clone git@github.com:a6patch/gsutest.git gsutest
 cd gsutest